 Sometimes the simplest tip can make the biggest difference to the pleasure you get from training your dog.

-Here are some of my favorites, together with a few important rules that will help you have more fun with your Labrador.
+Here are some of our favorites, together with a few important rules that will help you have more fun with your pup.

 #1 Build a dog training habit

 Training a dog takes time and needs to be done regularly.

 Like any other demand on your time, you are most likely to stick with it, if you make your dog training sessions a daily habit.

 Habits are hard to make, but hard to break.
 So making good habits is always worthwhile.

 Pick a time to start when your motivation is high!
 A New Year, a new month, a birthday.. these are often powerful motivators for us.